Santiago J. Erevia

 Santiago Jesus Erevia (December 15, 1945 – March 22, 2016) was an American soldier who fought in the Vietnam War and a recipient of the Medal of Honor.

 Biography

 Santiago Erevia, a Mexican-American, was born in Nordheim, Texas, in 1945, volunteering to join the United States Army in San Antonio when he was 22 years old.

 Serving in the Vietnam War, his conduct resulted in his being presented with the Medal of Honor: while a Spc.
-4, Erevia distinguished himself May 21, 1969, while serving as a radio-telephone operator during Operation Lamar Plain, a search-and-clear mission near Tam Ky City, in the Republic of Vietnam.
+4, Erevia distinguished himself May 21, 1969, while serving as a radio-telephone operator during Operation Lamar Plain, a "search and destroy" mission near Tam Ky City, in the Republic of Vietnam.

 In 1970, Erevia left active service with a two-year reserve obligation.
 In 1972, he joined the Texas National Guard and went on to serve 17 years.
 Erevia worked as a mail carrier for the United States Postal Service, retiring in 2002 after thirty-two years of service.
 Erevia died on March 22, 2016, in San Antonio, Texas, at the age of 70.